SAP-archive/teched2020-DEV166/README.md

 ## Requirements

 The requirements to follow the exercises in this repository are:
 - Get a free trial account on SAP Cloud Platform; see this [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+Choose Europe (Frankfurt) - AWS or US East (VA) - AWS regions.
 - Set up SAP Business Application Studio for development; see this [tutorial](https://developers.sap.com/tutorials/appstudio-onboarding.html).

 ## Exercises